Inconcessus/OTMapGen/doc/README.md

 # Procedural Generation of Open Tibia maps

 This contribution describes the in-depth design of OTMapGen: a tool for the procedural generation of Open Tibia maps.
+This README documents part of the development process.

+Hope you enjoy the read,
+Forby

+## Introduction
 Mapping is a term that describes level editing for the previously popular isometric MMORPG Tibia (http://www.tibia.com).
 Open Tibia is an open-source project that emulates an official Tibia server.
 Developers can design a server with custom areas, monsters, quests, and other types of game content.

 In Tibia, the world is built from 32x32 pixel sprites.
 Historically, areas used to be designed by hand, with each tile of the tile set deliberately placed.
 In recent years, tools (e.g. Remere's Map Editor) introduced automatic features: e.g. tile brushing and automated bordering between adjacent tiles.

 World maps are saved in the OTBM format.
 To create world maps we must begin with an application that can read & write from and to this binary file format.

 ## Chapter 1: working with the OTBM file format
 ### 1.1 OTBM2JSON
 OTBM2JSON is a NodeJS library written to parse the OTBM files to an intermediary JSON structure.
 This structure can be programatically modified and written back to the OTBM format.
 For a detailed implementation please refer to the GitHub repository: [https://github.com/Inconcessus/OTBM2JSON](https://github.com/Inconcessus/OTBM2JSON).
 Below is a description of the OTBM format and its implemetation in the OTBM2JSON library.

 ### 1.2 OTBM Format Description
 The Open Tibia Binary Mapping (OTBM) format is the prevalent format for creating, sharing, and using world maps.
 Following is a comprehensive description of the binary format.
 Please note that the byte order of this format is little endian with the least significant byte first.
 Each file is initialized by four magic bytes:

     0x00 0x00 0x00 0x00